 Too often as a new mom, you are not fully prepared for the first few months after giving birth.
 Everything from the unexpected emergence of your menstrual period, sleep deprivation, to possible complications after birth, hair loss, or interest or lack of interest in sex can all affect new mothers.
+Even celebrities have spoken out about this fragile state after birth.
 Your hormones are coming back online and you may experience severe physical and emotional symptoms related to postpartum.
 You may even experience postpartum depression, which can hit differently for Black women.

 POSTPARTUM HITS DIFFERENTly for BLACK WOMEN

-Even Serena Williams had to fight for her life postpartum to get the nurses in the maternity ward to listen to her when she told them that she had a blood clot in her lung.
-This was a problem that Williams had before and knew what it felt like, and indeed she did have a pulmonary embolism.
+Even Serena Williams fought for her life postpartum to get the nurses in the maternity ward to listen to her when she said that she was experiencing a blood clot in her lung.
+This is a problem that Williams previously experienced and she recognized what it felt like.
+Indeed, she did have a pulmonary embolism.
 Often when Black women speak up to advocate for themselves, they are then labeled as “aggressive” and they don’t get the help or support they need.
-And then, there are the women who don’t even realize they are going through postpartum depression, they just know that something is wrong and the medical community too often does not ask the right questions.
+Add to this the women who don’t even realize they are going through postpartum depression, they just know that something is wrong and the medical community too often does not ask the right questions.

-Many new moms feel this depression because of the lack of a strong community surrounding them and they will often find themselves alone trying to manage the image of the “strong black woman.”
+Many new moms feel this depression because of the lack of a strong community surrounding them.
+We often find ourselves alone trying to manage the image of the “strong black woman.”
 Even doctors have historically believed this trope.
-You think that you are supposed to be a superwoman and cleaning the house, raising all of the children, cooking and juggling all of these mom balls that can send you to a dark place.
+You think that you are supposed to be a superwoman and cleaning the house, raising all of the children, cooking, and juggling all of these mom-balls that can send you to a dark place.
 You feel that you’re supposed to be happy but you might be scared to share publicly that you’re actually sad inside.

 POSTPARTUM DEPRESSION could FEEL LIKE:

 - Sadness or guilt consume your thoughts